Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Camden and are not the council.
 About us

-The Constitution of Camden Council met on Monday 20 April 2026 to discuss the Council's governing document.
-The meeting's agenda focused on reviewing and potentially amending the existing Constitution, which outlines how the council operates, makes decisions, and ensures accountability to its residents.
+The Constitution Committee of Camden Council met on Monday 20 April 2026 to discuss and review the council's governing document.
+The meeting's agenda focused on the proposed revisions and updates to the Constitution, ensuring it remains a clear, transparent, and accountable framework for the council's operations.

 The Council's Constitution